But the hour is coming, and is now here,

 Deep and Wide helps us with the prayer of quiet.
 After lighting candles representing our joys and concerns, we enter a time of contemplation with simple, repetitive songs from the Taizé tradition interwoven with scripture and poetry or other reading.
 The repetition of the simple songs lets us move beyond the words and into prayer.
 In the center of the service, we pause for several minutes of pure silence, where we quiet our “monkey mind” and are present in the moment with God.
 When thoughts intrude, we simply let them go without judgment and return to the silence.

 You’ll find this a refreshing break from the troubles of the day, and you may even be inspired to do more contemplation on your own.
-We invite you to join us on the second and fourth Tuesdays of each month at 5:15pm at the Old Town Mission Community Center for an hour of community and contemplation.

 Make a joyful noise to the Lord, all the earth; break forth into joyous song and sing praises.